Xilinx/Alveo-Cards/master/debugging/source/docs/common-steps.md

 `sudo lspci -vd 10ee:`

-See [Card Not Recognized](card-not-recognized.md#card-not-recognized) for lspci field details.
+See [Card Not Recognized](card-not-recognized.md#confirm-system-recognizes-cards) for lspci field details.
+Alveo card PCIe IDs are discussed in the next section.

 In a multi card system you may need to cross reference `lspci` output and `xbmgmt examine --verbose` output to determine if there is a card missing.